- College Leadership

-This procedure applies to all employees, students, authorized volunteers, guests, and visitors to the college property of Arapahoe Community College (ACC and/or College), to include all private vehicles parked on college property.
+This procedure applies to all employees, students, authorized volunteers, guests, and visitors to the college property of Arapahoe Community College (ACC and/or College), to include all college owned and leased vehicles.

 - Setting alight or vaporizing any tobacco product or other substance for the purpose of inhalation or introduction into the mouth (including, but not limited to, cloves, herbs, synthetic substances, and marijuana products);